wandb/docs/docs/guides/automations/intro.md

 - **Automated performance report creation**: Create a report with performance information when uploading a new version of an evaluation or holdout dataset.

 ## Get started
 First, determine the scope of your automation.
-W&B offers two types of automation: model registry automations and artifact automations.
+W&B offers two types of automation: registry automations and artifact automations.
 Which one you use depends on which changes you want to track.

 Then, you'll need to decide what type of action to configure.
 Webhooks can access external servers, while W&B Launch jobs allow you to launch runs with reusable and configurable templates.